 The money you make is roughly up to you.
 Full-time freelancers may see the low teens or they could earn six figures.
 Your salary will fluctuate based on the clients you seek out, your rates, experience and even how committed you are to bringing in new business.

 Working in an ad agency is never a typical Monday through Friday, 9 to 5 job.
 One of the agencies I've worked with actually has services like a car wash, oil change, and hair stylist come on-site because their employees work such long hours and don't have a lot of time outside of work to get these simple tasks done in their free time.

-So that basketball game you thought you were going to at 7 may have to be sidelined because your copy just came back with red ink, major changes, and a yesterday deadline.
-Most of the time you'll be able to gauge when those long nights will be required, but advertising junkies working at successful agencies will agree the long hours that are usually required are well worth it.
+So that basketball game you thought you were going to at seven may have to be sidelined because your copy just came back with red ink, major changes, and a yesterday deadline.
+Most of the time you'll be able to gauge when those long nights are required, but advertising junkies working at successful agencies will agree the long hours that are usually required are well worth it.

 Ad agencies are usually a laid-back environment.
 Everything from the clothes you wear to the way you act can have relaxed rules.

 One national agency I worked for made sure there was junk food on hand at all times.
 We spent years on a sugar buzz because the break room looked like a candy store at any given hour.
 It wasn't uncommon to down some chocolate covered raisins at your desk and then bang out a national company's product brochure.
 Another agency I worked for took a different approach.
 The boss would break out a case of beer every day at 5 p.m. for any employee who wanted one.
 Think about that the next time you see a national commercial and wonder what the creatives must have been up to when they came up with the ad's concept!

 However, this "no rules" attitude changes on the days when clients are coming to the agency so you'll be expected to dress up and behave, so-to-speak, when the client comes for a visit.